You can get from Amsterdam to Berlin by train, bus or flight.

 KLM and Easyjet are the airlines that offer a direct route into Berlin with overall travel time usually around the four hour mark.
 Lufthansa, Iberia and Vueling also offer flights from Amsterdam to Berlin, but these often require lengthy connections at Barcelona and Roma Fuminicio.

-International travel from Amsterdam, Netherlands to Berlin, Germany is: Partially open.
+International travel from Amsterdam, Netherlands to Berlin, Germany is: Unrestricted.

-Entry into Germany is currently allowed for: Entry is partially open for citizens and permanent residents of Netherlands.
+Entry into Germany is currently allowed for: Entry is unrestricted for citizens and permanent residents of Netherlands.

 Conditions of entry: